Explore Study Opportunities

 Is there compensation?
 Yes

 Why is this research being done?
-As the older adult population ages, there are more individuals are affected by cognitive decline.
-Lifestyle factors like diet may modulate cognitive health indicators.
-Avocados are a nutrient dense, brain-healthy food that may positively impact brain health and function.
-We want to understand if avocado consumption impacts memory and thinking in this population.
+As the older adult population ages, more individuals are affected by cognitive decline.
+Lifestyle factors like diet may influence cognitive health indicators.
+Avocados, a nutrient-dense and brain-healthy food, may positively impact brain health and function.
+We want to understand if avocado consumption affects memory and thinking in this population.

 Therapeutic Diets in Alzheimer's Disease (TDAD)